Ulmus minor subsp. minor

+In England, narrow-leaved elm is the commonest field elm in East Anglia, the East Midlands, and eastern Kent.

 Description

 The smooth-leaved elm is a deciduous tree that can grow to 35 m.
 Its Latin synonym carpinifolia alludes to the superficial similarity of the leaves to those of hornbeam Carpinus sp., while the common names contrast the smooth upper surface and narrowness of the leaves with those of the wych elm, which are rough and broad.
 The apetalous perfect wind-pollinated flowers, and fruit (samaras) are very similar to those of the species.

 Pests and diseases

 Although the smooth-leaved elm is generally susceptible to Dutch elm disease, it is genetically a highly variable tree and it is possible some specimens survive in the UK owing to an innately high level of resistance (see Cultivation).
 Research currently (2009) in hand by Cemagref at Le Pepiniére forestiére de l'Etat, Guémené-Penfao, France, should confirm this.
 However, all smooth-leaved elm varieties are believed to have been introduced into Britain from central and southern Europe during the Bronze Age, and some, being beyond their natural climates and environments, may be growing slowly and thus producing smaller springwood vessels restrictive to the Ophiostoma fungus.
 Good performance in the field may also be owing to resistance to bark beetle feeding or breeding.
 Moreover, several types of this subspecies also have very pendulous twigs when mature, a factor which could also make them unattractive to foraging Scolytus beetles, which are disinclined to invert themselves.

 As the tree suckers readily, its genetic resources are not considered endangered.

 The subspecies has a moderate to high susceptibility to the elm leaf beetle, Xanthogaleruca luteola, and a moderate susceptibility to elm yellows.